 An employee may also suffer from repetitive trauma, which is defined as an injury which occurs gradually and is caused by repetitive activities related to an individual’s job.
 Carpal Tunnel Syndrome, commonly caused by excessive typing, is a common example of a repetitive trauma.
 Other types of frequent repetitive trauma include herniated discs and plantar fasciitis.

 If an employee loses his or her life as a result of an injury sustained while on the job, workers’ compensation benefits may be awarded to the deceased individual’s survivors.
 In South Carolina, a surviving spouse is entitled to at least half of the maximum workers’ compensation benefit.
 A surviving child is also entitled to such benefit if the child is a minor, a full-time student, or cannot support himself or herself due to physical or mental incapacity.

 Injured on the Job?
 Don’t Wait—Call Today!

 Time is of the essence when filing a claim under workers’ compensation.
 In South Carolina, an injured worker must report his or her injury to an employer within 90 days.
 Additionally, a claim must be filed with the South Carolina Workers’ Compensation Commission within two years of the date of the injury in order to receive any compensation for the injury.

 Worker’s compensation claims can be extremely confusing, as there are so many types of job related injuries that may be considered a workers’ compensation claim.
-If you have been injured during the course of employment, the dedicated attorneys at the Lovely Law Firm are happy to help you file your claim and receive the compensation which you are entitled to.
+If you have been injured during the course of employment, the dedicated employment law attorneys at the Lovely Law Firm are here to assist you in filing your claim and securing the compensation to which you are entitled to.
 To schedule a case evaluation at no charge, please call (843) 839-4111.